 Wolverhampton disabled people's information service servicehelping you to help yourself

-We will be keeping our website up for a further year, so please download anything you think you might need in the future.
+We will be keeping this website up for a further year, so please download anything you think you might need in the future.

 If you need help with Benefits you must use Citizens Advice Bureau, – you need to go to their nearest office to use the service, they do not have an appointment booking system.